currawong-project/libcw/notes.md

 Perhaps this  could be a 'symbol' data type?

 - There should be special logging macros inside procs that automatically log the instance name.
+  Likewise there should be special cwLogErrorProc(rc,proc), cwLogErrorVar(rc,var) to automatically report the source of the error.

 - Look more closely at the way to identify an in-stmt src-net or a out-stmt in-net.
 It's not clear there is a difference between specifying  `_` and the default behaviour.